pradhan21/ecommerce/lab_report/lab2/lab2.md

 ![image of view product](https://github.com/pradhan21/ecommerce/blob/master/lab_report/lab2/Screenshot%20(44).png)

 # Conclusion:
-Hwre from this lab session we got to know about how to create a model, edit the model in an appropriate manner, and enter and evaluate the entered data in the django server database.
+Here from this lab session we got to know about how to create a model, edit the model in an appropriate manner, and enter and evaluate the entered data in the django server database.